 Pre-existing medical conditions

 Coverage is for emergency and unforseen medical conditions.
 Regular or ongoing medical treatment is not covered.
 For example, having a check up on your asthma condition is not covered, however treatment for a sudden asthma attack may be covered if it is unforseen.
-Contact our Risk Officer to discuss your pre-existing medical condition.
+Contact our Insurance Team to discuss your pre-existing medical condition.